Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 MATCH- A valid authorization policy was found.
 The policy JSON is printed.

 NO MATCH- No authorization policy was found.
-The tool prints a message that explains what is missing and a colored JSON template of a policy that would satisfy the match.
+The tool prints a message that explains what is missing and a colored JSON template of a policy that satisfies the match.
 In the template, required fields are shown in green and optional fields in blue.

 A summary is printed at the end with the total number of checked, matched, and unmatched associations.